 Letter of Introduction.
 Provide a letter of introduction with a brief description of your firm, indicating the primary office location for the performance of this project, the type of firm, areas of specialization and years in business.
 Include company name, address, contact name, title, phone number, fax number, email and website address.

 References.
 Furnish a list of at least five (5) references for similar work performed in the last two years.
 For each reference provided, include the agency name, contact person, telephone number, email address and scope of services provided.
 Note that municipal references are strongly preferred and should be furnished when available.
+Examples of multi-town/cooperative contracts are particularly desirable.

-Statement of Work.
-Provide a brief description of how you would approach the scope of services listed above in Section III and specifically address your capacity to handle
+Statement of Work/Approach.
+Provide a description of how you would approach the scope of services listed above in Section III.
+Include a step-by-step description of how you would set up and operate a CCSWA program, including, but not limited to:

+when the program would be operational;

+what activities your company would be directly responsible for;

+what facilities would be used to support the program;

+how and where the materials would be collected, weighed, sorted, reused, recycled, sold, donated, etc. and how unrecyclable materials would be handled (without cost to the hosting municipality);

+how container contamination would be handled;

+how many bins/trailers your firm could initially bring on line at the program’s inception and how quickly additional units could be added for the CCSWA towns and other piggybacking non-member communities.

+Demonstrate your financial capacity to make a bin/trailer and route commitment

+to the CCSWA towns and beyond.
+Specifically address your capacity to handle

-the diverse needs of a consortium-based program.
-Indicate if your firm has
+the diverse needs of a consortium-based program and indicate if your firm has

 experience working with a municipal cooperative.
+Please also indicate if there

+are any minimum participation requirements (# of towns,

+population, # of sites, etc.) for your firm to commit to create a CCSWA program.

 Proposal Questionnaire.
 Return the completed form (Attachment B) as part of your submission.

+Price Proposal.
+Return the completed form (Attachment C) as part of your submission.

 Insurance.
 All respondents are required to submit, with their responses, a copy of the cover sheet from their insurance policy(ies) (or an equivalent piece of documentation) which demonstrates the firm’s current coverages and limits for General Liability, Automobile Liability, Professional Liability and Worker’s Compensation Insurance as appropriate for the project work required herein.

 Response Page.
-See Attachment C.
+See Attachment D.

-Responses must be sealed and be received no later than 11:30 a.m. on XXXX, 2013.
+Responses must be sealed and be received no later than 11:30 a.m. on Wednesday, January 29, 2014.
 Responses should be delivered to the CCSWA c/o Capitol Region Council of Governments, located at 241 Main Street, 4th Floor, Hartford, CT 06106.
 Any responses received after this date and time will not be considered.

 All submissions should be clearly marked “CCSWA Regional Textile Collection and Recycling RFP Response”.
 Please include one (1) copy of your proposal along with your original and a CD-ROM with digital copies of all materials in PDF format.